lyteword/chspurgeon-tod/volume-2/psalm-27.md

 **Verse 13.** *Unless I had believed to see the goodness of the Lord in the land of the living.* In the Hebrew this verse is elliptical, as Calvin here translates it.
 In the French version he supplies the ellipsis, by adding to the end of the verse the words, "C'estoit fait de moy, ""I had perished."
 In our English version the words, "I had fainted, "are introduced as a supplement in the beginning of the verse.
 Both the supplement of Calvin, and that of our English version, which are substantially the same, doubtless explain the meaning of the passage; but they destroy the elegant abrupt form of the expression employed by the psalmist, who breaks off in the middle of his discourse without completing the sentence, although what he meant to say is very evident. *Editorial note to Calvin, in loc.*

 **Verse 13.** Under sore trouble and distress, labour to exercise a strong and lively faith.
 It was a noble and heroic resolution in that holy man Job, under his singular trials Job 13:15: "Though he slay me, yet will I trust in him; "as if he had said, Let my strokes be never so sore and heavy, yet I will not let go my grips of his word and promises, I will not raze these foundations of my hope.
-It was the way the psalmist kept himself from sinking under his heavy burdens: *I had fainted, unless I had believed to see the goodness of the Lord in the land of the living.*...Faith brings new strength and auxiliary supplies of grace from heaven, when the former supply is exhausted and spent; whereof David had the sweet experience here.
+It was the way the psalmist kept himself from sinking under his heavy burdens: *I had fainted, unless I had believed to see the goodness of the Lord in the land of the living.*...
+Faith brings new strength and auxiliary supplies of grace from heaven, when the former supply is exhausted and spent; whereof David had the sweet experience here.
 As God doth plant and actuate grace in the soul, so he is pleased to come in with seasonable supplies and reinforcements to the weak and decayed graces of his people, answerable to their present exigencies and pressures; and thus he doth from time to time feed the believer's lamp with fresh oil, give in more faith, more love, more hope, and more desires; and hereby he gives power to the faint, and strengthens the things which remain when ready to die. *John Willison.*

 **Verse 13.** *Unless I had believed to see the goodness of the Lord in the land of the living*: a cordial made up of three sovereign ingredients—a hope *to see;* and to see *the goodness of God;* and the goodness of God *in the land of the living.
 Sir Richard Baker.*